 This would require the Community to develop a new policy and ICANN.org to implement and the compliance team to enforce.
 Successful implementation would result in 100% of domain name registrations complying with the same policy on registrant data. ,<REFERENCE ANY WORK UNDERWAY, ADD TIMELINE>.

+Level of Consensus: Two (2) F2F3 objections

 Recommendation R4.3: